johntom/crmMeans/README.md

 If you don't already have Node.js on your machine install it from http://nodejs.org.
 You'll also need to install MongoDB from http://www.mongodb.org if you don't have it already and get it configured and running using the instructions on their site.

 In the crm-MEANS directory execute 'npm install' which will all dependencies (package.json).
-Note: This project uses Passport and Bcrpt for Authentication and encryption.
+Note: This project uses Passport and BCRYPT for Authentication and encryption.
 Bcrprt require Python 2.X and can be rather diffiult to install.
-Please follow the following wwebsites
+Please follow the following websites

 https://npmjs.org/package/bcrypt
 Follow dependencies section carefully